Helm AG: Founding

-Helm AG traces its origins to the company Karl O. Helm, founded in 1900 by Karl Otto Helm as an import and export business based in Hamburg.
+Helm AG was founded as Karl O. Helm in 1900 by Karl Otto Helm.
+It was initially an import and export business based in Hamburg.
 The company traded products such as furniture, porcelain, fragrances, and spices.

 Takeover by Hermann Schnabel and establishment of the chemical trading business

 In 1950, Hermann Schnabel acquired the company and expanded it further.
 He gradually developed the business into the trade of chemical products.
 Under his leadership, the first international branches were established in Europe and the Americas; in 1962, Helm opened its first foreign office in Copenhagen, followed in 1966 by a branch in Mexico City.
 This became the company's largest international subsidiary.
 By 1970, the company employed 300 people.
 In 1978, it was renamed Helm AG.

 In 1981, the company entered the Asian market by opening an office in Beijing, followed by the establishment of further locations in Asia in subsequent years.
 As a result of these expansions, the workforce doubled during the 1980s and turnover rose to €557 million.
 At that time, Helm was already trading in chemicals and primarily active in the field of raw materials.